 While the ability to compete on price in today’s healthcare landscape is important, especially as budgets are increasingly being cut, it’s not the only way for suppliers to appear attractive in the eyes of hospital buyers.

 For smaller suppliers, competing on price is not the most valuable option in terms of a differentiation strategy.
 Instead, suppliers should consider ways in which they can foster strong relationships with buyers.

 According to an article in Modern Healthcare, buyers are looking for partners who understand the realities and pressures on them to increase quality as well as partners that are willing to share their risk in the volatile Healthcare climate.
-This article by Kevin Freeman, the Director of Provider Services at Medtronic, gives suppliers tips on how they can open up the discussion with hospitals about entering into risk-sharing relationships.

 2. Make Your Credentials Known

 Another important piece of the supplier-buyer relationship is transparency and information control.
 Credentialing software, such as Vendormate, is making this increasingly possible.
 These supplier-credentialing softwares give hospitals the ability to check vendors for HIPAA business associate (BA) compliance, screen and track suppliers for liability insurance and more.
 Credentials such as these add transparency to the supplier-hospital partnership and are essential to forming the collaborative and strategic relationships necessary to a foster mutually-beneficial outcomes.
 Suppliers can learn more about the credentialing process by visiting this website.